 - Flat sheets (for our seven foot couch, I used a queen and a full sheet, and had leftover fabric)

 - About 80 safety pins.
 I recommend basting safety pins, which are used for quilting.
 They are slightly curved, and that makes it easier to get them into the couch.

 - Thread that matches your sheets

 - Straight pins

 I bought these gray sheets at Target, on sale.
 Total, they cost $25.
+(PS: You can get almost identical ones here on Amazon for $17.99 right now!)
 I also bought some extra safety pins, for $4.
 That's all I had to buy for this project, so my slipcover cost me $29!

 If that's not motivating, I don't know what is.
 Let's get started!

 1. First, take off the cushions and vacuum out the couch.
 We want to start with a clean slate.
 Then, measure the hight and length of the couch to see how much fabric you'll need.
 After you open your sheets, you'll probably want to iron them before moving on to step 2.

 2. Next, drape the sheet over the couch.
 Allow at least five inches to drape behind the couch, and center it so that equal amounts hang off each side.

 3. Get tucking!
 Tuck in the sheet around the edges, arms, and cushions, like so: